strannik19/td_devel/README.md

 ===
 The idea is, to have an empty (new) TMS for ELT purposes.

-With those two containing packages, you will get
+With those packages, you will get
 * git
 * subversion
 * SLJM (version 2.12)